 You will see many a project of colourised military photos, WW1 and Historical figures, Naval images and RAF, famous figures and war scenes.
 You will find most popular events have been coloured, some done very well and others not so.
 Some merely to get on the click-bait bandwagon of colouised images and their short-lived wow factor.

 I want to talk about these images and others and the “need” to have them coloured.

-Lets start with the military images.
-I’ll use the phrase to cover all the different divisions of the forces, air sea and land.
+Let’s start with the military images.
+I’ll use the phrase to cover all the different divisions of the forces, air sea, and land.
 We pretty much know all the corresponding colours of the uniforms and military paraphernalia.
-Colouring these images is just drawing upon what we all ready know.
-In many case we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
-This over simplifies the process but that is all that is involved, we know the colours, It is easy to picture in your mind what these images should look like.
+Colouring these images is just drawing upon what we already know.
+In many cases, we will see a quick fix of green uniforms and helmets and what we already see in museums and history book.
+This oversimplifies the process but that is all that is involved, we know the colours, It is easy to picture in your mind what these images should look like.

 In a recent BBC broadcast (link live at the time of posting) the presenters discussed the ability to empathize with these images in black and white and how worrying it was that to feel any kind of empathetic response from these Historical events, they had to be in colour.
 As if in black and white they were less important or we as humans felt like they were less real.
 The fact still stands that they were once in colour.

-This brings met to the lesser known images of history.
+This brings me to the lesser known images of history.